 The day before was stellar, if a bit too warm:

-But replaced by clouds and an increasingly vocal hope of the rain holding back and an ever growing beauty still.
-Clouds rains snows white grey blue robin’s egg and so many greens, it wouldn’t have mattered–it still would have been the most beautiful place my eyes were allowed to see.
+But replaced now by clouds, an increasingly vocal hope of the rain holding back and an ever growing beauty still.
+Clouds rains snows white grey blue robin’s egg and so many greens, it wouldn’t have mattered–it still is the most beautiful place.
 Meanwhile, we were going to hike through that ridge, rather innocuous compared to what we would do, later.

-A bit of steep was definitely involved, boulders like lazy turtles across the gaining incline and a few pauses to inhale, later.
-We love the pushing, the feeling of strain and tightness in the legs that comes from actually using them for what they are for.
+A bit of steep was definitely involved, many boulders like lazy turtles lounging across the gaining incline and a few pauses to inhale along the way.
+I love the pushing, the feeling of strain and tightness in the legs that comes from actually using them for their intended purpose: climbing mountains, obviously.

-The view back from where we came: clouds above and below and silver sunshine.
+The view back from whence we came: clouds above and below and silver sunshine.

 Drawing closer to the top and wrapping around the spines: